qdrant/qdrant-client/docs/source/index.rst

       collection_name="my_collection",
       query_vector=query_vector,
-      query_filter=None,  # Don't use any filters for now, search across all indexed points append_payload=True,  # Also return a stored payload for found points limit=5  # Return 5 closest points
+      query_filter=None,  # Don't use any filters for now, search across all indexed points with_payload=True, # Also return a stored payload for found points, true by default )
-   )

 Search for similar vectors with filtering condition